Theme

 Where it fits

-This belongs in the generative media layer, with a strong agentic workflow angle.
+Open it as part of the generative media layer, with a strong agentic workflow angle.
 It is most relevant for readers following long-form video generation, story-to-video systems, script-to-video workflows, and orchestration around external video and image models.

 Reporting note